Relaxion Dark Matter from Stochastic Misalignment: Relaxion dark matter for

 We plot the parameter space where it is possible for the relaxion to generate the correct DM abundance in Figs.~\ref{DM1} and~\ref{DM2}, in four different planes.
 In figure~\ref{DM1} the parameter region is shown in the $\sin\theta_{h\phi}$ vs $m_{\phi}$ plane (upper panel), as well as in the $f^{-1}$ vs $m_{\phi}$ plane (lower panel).
 Here, the following definition of the mixing angle is used (see also~\cite{Banerjee:2020kww, Chatrchyan:2022pcb}), \beq \sin\theta_{h\phi} \approx - \frac{1}{m_h^2} \frac{\partial^2 V}{\partial h \partial \phi}\Big|_{v_h, \phi_{\mathrm{0}}}, \eeq where $V(h, \phi)$ is given in Eq.~(\ref{eq_potential}).
 The DM window is highlighted in brown.
 We use the same choices of $w$ and $T_{\mathrm{rh}}$ as in figure~\ref{DMHm}.
-Constraints arising from fifth force experiments, including inverse-square-law and equivalence-principle tests~\cite{Hoskins:1985tn, Kapner:2006si, Schlamminger:2007ht, Bordag:2009zz, Chen:2014oda, Berge:2017ovy, PhysRevLett.124.051301}, are shown in navy, while the stellar cooling bounds for the sun, red giants (RGs) and white dwarfs (WDs)~\cite{Hardy:2016kme, Dev:2020jkh, Balaji:2022noj} are shown in purple.
-We show both the bounds from~\cite{Hardy:2016kme}, which focuses on resonant production from the plasma effects, as well as the limits from~\cite{Balaji:2022noj}, which considers the bremsstrahlung production finding much stronger bounds on the mixing angle.
-In the limits from~\cite{Balaji:2022noj} the details of the stellar profile are taken into account for the sun, while in the case of RGs and WDs constant profiles are used due to the larger uncertainties.
-These limits are highlighted in a lighter shade.
+Constraints arising from fifth force experiments, including inverse-square-law and equivalence-principle tests~\cite{Hoskins:1985tn, Kapner:2006si, Schlamminger:2007ht, Bordag:2009zz, Chen:2014oda, Berge:2017ovy, PhysRevLett.124.051301}, are shown in navy, while the stellar cooling bounds due to resonant production in the plasma \cite{Hardy:2016kme} are shown in purple.
+The limits from~\cite{Dev:2020jkh,Balaji:2022noj}, which consider the bremsstrahlung production, lead to much stronger bounds on the mixing angle.
+However, those have been questioned by Caputo et al in \cite{Caputo2023}.
 Both the fifth force constraints and the stellar bounds are based on the mixing angle with the Higgs.
 They are also projected in the remaining plots of both figures.
 In other words, a point inside the DM window is marked as excluded, if it is excluded for any choice of the remaining free parameters, including the choice of the reheating temperature for $w=0$, that can explain DM.
 Similarly, we include the black hole superradiance bounds from~\cite{Baryakhtar:2020gao}, which exclude the $10^{-12}\,\mathrm{eV} \lesssim m_{\phi}\lesssim 10^{-11}\, \mathrm{eV}$ masses for the relaxion DM.\footnote{ALP DM with masses in the range $10^{-15}\mathrm{eV}\lesssim m_a \lesssim 10^{-13}\mathrm{eV}$ may leave unique signatures in direct detection experiments~\cite{Kim:2021yyo}.
 In the case of relaxion DM such a mass range requires either $f>M_{\mathrm{Pl}}$ or eternal inflation.} The dashed line in the $f^{-1}$ vs $m$ plane of Fig.~\ref{DM1} corresponds to the standard ALP DM window with $\theta \sim 1$, which can be computed using Eq.~(\ref{eq:dmdensitytd}), setting $\phi^2 \sim f^2$.